 You hear many stories about why hunters don’t bother cooking pukeko.
-This reluctance is perpetuated by stories about how sinewy and tough they are, suggesting you add a stone in the pot with the pukeko, cook for several hours, throw away the pukeko and eat the stone.
+This reluctance is perpetuated by stories about how sinewy and tough they are.
+It was suggested you add a stone to the pot with the pukeko, cook for several hours, throw away the pukeko and eat the stone.

 My father Roy Sowman, his cousin George and other shooting mates Gavin Peterson, Claude Silcock and Ray Everett hunted pukeko in the upper Takaka valley every season during the 1960s.
-These Pukeko drives involved them and their dogs moving along swampy and creek margins flushing, shooting and breasting Pukeko as they went.
-It was a common practice of these hunters but one I’ve come to realise is not well known.
+These pukeko drives involved them and their dogs moving along swampy and creek margins flushing, shooting and breasting pooks as they went.
+It was a common practice for these hunters but one I’ve come to realise is not well known.

 Pukeko breasts are great sliced into strips and barbecued, baked, casseroled or made into game soup.
-There is no reason to hunt them without intending to eat them any more.
+There is no reason to hunt them these days without intending to eat them.

 by Robert Sowman